 There are a lot of practicing real estate agents, especially in major cities and densely populated areas.
 Building a strong brand can help you stand out and attract the kind of clients you want to work with.
 Your brand represents how your business is perceived, and it’s supported by your reputation and experience.
-Let’s take a look at how to build your brand as a real estate agent, starting with the importance of a unique value proposition, finding your niche, doing client profiling research, and creating a recognizable aesthetic.
+Let’s look at how to build your brand as a real estate agent.
+We’ll start with crafting a unique value proposition, finding your niche, client profiling research, and creating a recognizable aesthetic.

 Unique Value Proposition